BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

    height = 400
 %}

+### How it works
+First the application generates a wallet with a keypair.
+Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

+With most implementations so far, the location will be the keychain or a user-specific key-value-store on a mobile device that is also backed up by the OS provider.
+The most common would be iOS (iCloud) and Android (Google Drive) which both have secure data storage that is backed up and synced between a user's devices.

+This makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.

 #### Pros
 - Low onboarding friction
 - Low risk of self-inflicted loss due to the automatic nature and redundant backups